The Dopey Kid Who Used to Wear Your Clothes

 “Hon,” I said, “can you come here for a minute?
 I think you oughta see this.”

 Another time, just a few weeks after we’d finished scraping plastic out of the burner, The Lovely Marianne sat on our living room rug and hemmed the new drapes while I sat, king-like, reading the paper in my new Lay-Z-Boy.
 I remember it was very quiet.
 Marianne stitched slowly and deliberately.
 Every now and then I glanced over the top of the paper and smiled at my bride.
 She smiled back.

 An hour went by.
 She got up, left the room and returned with something hidden against her thigh.
 I kept reading, letting a few minutes pass before I peeked over the top of the sports section to catch her using her secreted scissors to clip the drapes fee of the shag carpeting.

-Coming dead on the heels of the business with the coffeepot, this was too much for me to bear.
-I let loose a giggle from behind the newspaper.
+Coming dead on the heels of the Great Coffeepot Melt-Down, this was too much for me to bear.
+I let loose a maniacal giggle from behind the newspaper.
 The Lovely Marianne walked from the room, saying nothing.

-Now, I knew very little of life or women back then so I told everyone I met about the Great Coffeepot Melt-Down and The Hemming of the Shag Rug.
+Now, I didn’t know enough about life or women back then to leave well enough alone.
+Nope, I told everyone I met about the Great Coffeepot Melt-Down and The Hemming of the Shag Rug.